 (1) Strings must never be in a sequence as these leads to the formation of grammar errors.

-(2) Avoid the use of idioms which can be very difficult to translate.
+(2) Avoid the use of idioms that can be very difficult to translate.

 (3) Necessary punctuation should be included with strings definition.
 This may need identical strings with and without punctuation.